Specific Learning Disabilities

 The prevalence of SLD varies in various countries and was earlier thought to be more prevalent in boys.
 However, now it is believed to be equally prevalent in both, boys and girls.
 What we also know is that it can affect the economically privileged, the economically disadvantaged, the children of highly educated parents as well as first generation learners, urban and rural children, biological children and children through adoption

 The differential diagnosis of SLD and other learning problems is best done by the team of specialists, as mentioned earlier.
 In case of children through adoption sometimes, the combination of social, emotional or physical environment prior to the adoption might be unknown or might affect future learning outcomes.
-The jury is still out on whether or why the prevalence of SLD is higher in adopted children.
+The jury is still out on whether or why the prevalence of SLD is higher in children through adoption.
 It is complicated because of the fact that much of the pre-adoptive history of stress, genetics or trauma is unknown.
 However, whether the child is biological or adopted, the symptoms of SLD are best dealt with gently and in a structured manner by giving the necessary support to the child and by providing remedial education at the earliest.
 In fact, a child through, by way of the supportive environment that the adoptive parents are already likely to ensure at home, is at a better position and likelihood to receive remediation.

 The strategy to deal with SLD is thus: